 Review Schedule

+The Review Schedule provided below is indicative only and will need to be reviewed and confirmed by the Review Team once appointed.
+However, it is the expectation of both the GNSO and ccNSO Councils that the review will be concluded within 12 months of the initial meeting of the Review Team.

-September 2021- Adoption Template for review and appointment Review team
+September 2021- Adoption of Template for effectiveness review and appointment of the Review Team

-By 30 September 2021 the ccNSO and GNSO Councils are expected to have adopted template for review of the effectiveness of the CSC and as a result have determined the method of the CSC Effectiveness Review.
+By 30 September 2021, the ccNSO and GNSO Councils are expected to have adopted the template for review of the effectiveness of the CSC and as a result have determined the method of the CSC Effectiveness Review.

-Each of the Councils is expected to have appointed their members by 30 September 2021.
+Each of the Councils is also expected to have appointed their members by 30 September 2021.

+October 2021

+Initial meeting of the CSC Effectiveness Review Team

+Agreement on scope, process and timeline

-October 2021 – November 2021 Consultation with CSC and PTI
+November 2021 Consultation with CSC and PTI

 Informal consultations if considered necessary by the RT